-Tune in to this episode of In Scope, the healthcare cyber security podcast with Mike Murray.
 In this episode, Mike has a candid conversation with healthcare security expert Bill Pelletier.
 Mike and Bill worked alongside one another as Scope’s first employees, then Bill moved on to work on medical devices, with a payer, and deep into the healthcare system with his wife as she runs a practice.
 You don’t want to miss out on the immense wisdom Bill has to offer from his great breadth and depth of experiences.

 Mike asks about the idea of “security by obscurity” and they discuss the issue of “what do you do with it” for older systems in digital transition.
 Bill sheds light on the limitations of software bills and materials with the constrained details, and the risks even for higher coverage rates.
 It’s all about the maturity conversation for data and the risk compilation perspective that cannot go ignored.
 Where does pragmatic realism fit into the finite resources available for these various situations?

 Shifting the conversation towards security specifically, Bill observes that senior managers who are working on limited timelines and budgets oftentimes cut security.
 Asserting that security ought not be seen as an “additional component”, Bill discusses the need to set security as a baseline that applies across everything.
 People are often optimistic to a fault with security, but we cannot assume products are perfect upfront.